 Making the laboratory experience valuable for students requires goal-setting, planning, and monitoring students’ learning.
 The sites below offer guidelines and specific strategies for insuring high quality learning in laboratory settings.

-Laboratory Teaching (University of Virginia, Teaching Resource Center).
+Teaching Introductory Laboratory Courses (University of Virginia, Teaching Resource Center).

 This site contains practical guidelines for laboratory teaching, from preparing labs at the beginning of the semester to supervising and summarizing students’ work at each class meeting.

 CUES: Connecting Undergraduates to the Enterprise of Science (University of Missouri, supported by a grant from the National Science Foundation).